St. Charles Truck Accident Lawyer

 Unlike cars which are usually loaded, driven, and maintained by the same person, a truck may be handled by many different parties.
 A truck accident lawyer in St. Charles could investigate to determine the cause of an accident and the parties who may be held responsible.
 In many cases, more than one person’s actions contribute to the cause of an accident.

-A truck accident could be the fault of:
+A tractor-trailer collision could be the fault of:

 - The maintenance company responsible for inspections and repairs

 - The dispatcher who sent out a driver with inadequate training

 - Someone who left debris on the roadway

 - The driver of another vehicle

 If the injured person’s conduct also contributed to the cause of the accident, those actions may reduce the amount of compensation the truck accident victim receives.
 However, comparative fault will not prevent an accident victim from recovering from other responsible parties.